 Despite the difficulties of photographing a model that is both uncooperative, unapologetic and unpredictable, Becki remained calm, reassuring and professional throughout.
 The two-hours were enjoyable, and in between soothing our little bundle of joy, she was even able to take a few photos!

-Having seen the edited proofs two weeks after the shoot, we were more than happy to part with some more of our hard earned cash in order to buy digital copies of a number of the photos (5 for (£20).
-We liked the vast majority of the photos, so choosing the best ones was a pretty difficult task!
+Having seen the edited proofs two weeks after the shoot, we liked the vast majority of the photos, which made choosing the best ones a pretty difficult task!
 However, after much deliberation, we finally chose our favourites and now plan to replace old photos around the house with these new treasures.
 Below are a couple of the photos we chose for your viewing pleasure – Lights…Camera…Action!